ryu1kn/whatsdone/test/performance/README.md

 # What's Done Load Test

-**NOTE: Performance test is not following the app change of using AWS Cognito for authentication**

 ## Prerequisite

 Gatling 2.x is not compatible Java version 9+; so run with Java 8.